DizkoDan/cyberjunx-chirpy-test/_posts/2009-03-10-why-the-hell-was-traffic-so-f.md

 ---
 id: 872
-title: 'why the hell was traffic so F'...'
+title: 'why the hell was traffic so F''
 date: '2009-03-10T07:39:58-04:00'
 author: DizkoDan
 layout: post